*(Spoiler) No Bothans were harmed in writing this post – but if Rogue One taught us anything its that archives and libraries are dangerous places

 2017 needs to be the year that we push back, and information literacies are going to be the key skills for everyone.
 The headline news around Trump and Brexit, where campaigns were based on lies, deliberate misinformation and misleading the electorates are just the tip of the iceberg.
 We have to pushback against the attitude that got us here, things like ignoring @sciencePorn steal someone’s work, or the anti-expert movement that politicians seem to like.

 I was chatting to one of the locals in the pub, the Doctor, he told me, said he had to lose weight.
 “But what do they know?”
 He said.
 To my shame I said nothing.
 I should have said.
-“They trained for years in range of medical disciplines, they base their advice on the current best thinking and research available to them, they see hundreds of patients and they see a lot of them ill and they see the causes of illness.
-SO when they say you need to lose weight, it’s not based on aesthetics or a whim – they know what is good for your health.”
+“They trained for years in range of medical disciplines, they base their advice on the current best thinking and research available to them, they see hundreds of patients and they see a lot of them ill and they see the causes of illness. and even in the case of malpractice medical attention, there was always resources from the best medical malpractice lawyers in San Antonio, TX, so they can deal with this.”

 Using social media responsibly is not just about you and what you say, in 2017 it needs to be about the community you participate in, when you see a lie, or misinformation and you let slide by you are part of what got us where we are.
 And if you need to learn more about being able to differentiate the real facts from the fake, talk to a librarian – they are experts.
 In fact follow people like @walkyouhome on Twitter and read her stuff!